mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 }
 ```

-You can also pass the list of primary keys to be deleted.
+You can also pass the list of primary keys or models to be deleted.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())